Potent ghrelin receptor inverse agonist (IC50 = 4.6 nM). Orally bioavailable and exhibits reasonable brain penetration.

 Citations are publications that use Tocris products.

 Currently there are no citations for PF 04628935.
 Do you know of a great paper that uses PF 04628935 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PF 04628935